stormalf/porth/README.md

 1.0.21 refactoring the function that separates line into strings and not strings.

+1.0.22 introducing macros management (not following the same rules as in the episode 8).
+Fixing some issue with wrong line information fixing also the write function in simulation.
+Removing the check of the first token of the line.

 ## TODO

+Refactoring code to be simpler and more readable.
 Trying to implement similar language but using ANTLR4.